jooyounggkim/jooyounggkim.github.io/_projects/p95_via_francigena.md

 ---

 # Via Francigena by Bike
+This is a little different from the work-related projects, but I rode ~400 miles through Italy after graduating with my masters degree and found a cool way to document the trip using the GPS data.

-### Open sidebar (button on top-left of map) or select waypoints to read about our journey!
+#### Open sidebar (button on top-left of map) or select waypoints/tracks to read about our journey!
 <style>
     .google-maps {
         position: relative;